kreids/csearch/README.md

 part in more detail.

 ### Final Report
-Our final report can be found here: https://docs.google.com/document/d/1D8QkA3YS7O--wR5iPr4mqCs7-xEbbr1Au2H6OK4XOXI/edit?usp=sharing
+Our final report can be found as a LaTeX PDF file in this repository.